Oak Grove Church of Christ

 Living what you were wishing.

-Say goodbye to pity pot, little darling,
+Say goodbye to pity pot, Little Darling,

 I'm so glad it will be missing.

-We will put within it's space,
+We will put within its space,

 a little quiet, peaceful place,